-23 Mar Update on the Unfolding Drama of HOA Foreclosures
+23 Mar Update on the Unfolding Drama of HOA Foreclosures in 2017

 Nevada law, in NRS 116.3316 – .3368, grants a homeowners’ association (HOA) a true superpriority lien for certain unpaid assessments and allows a properly conducted HOA foreclosure to remove certain other encumbrances, which can include the first deed of trust securing a mortgage in some cases.
 In the recent Saticoy Bay ruling, the Nevada Supreme Court considered a challenge to the constitutionality of these statutes.
 In that ruling, the Nevada Supreme Court considered the version of the law which was in effect when the foreclosure took place before the 2013 and 2015 amendments.